 "Range, five hundred meters."
 That's the First Watch Officer.
 "Range rate one meter per second.
 Secondary conn assume control."

 "Secondary conn, aye.
 This is Mr. Varese.
 I have the conn."
 He lifts a spring-hinged safety bar, trips three safety switches.
 Diekereide repeats the process on his own board.
 Varese inserts a key into a lock on a dramatically oversized red switch handle.
+All that redundancy says even the ship's designers respected the hazards of CT fueling.

 The computers, communing with their tanker kin, ease the Climber into position beneath a vast, pendent flying saucer of a tank.